auxesis/cucumber-nagios/README.md

 Writing features
 ================

-Once you've set up a project, you can use the `bin/cucumber-nagios-gen` command to generate new features.
+Once you've set up a project, you can use the `cucumber-nagios-gen` command to generate new features.
 It takes two arguments: the site you're testing, and feature you're testing: